8.9 C

 A spectacular display of progress

 Across a huge 208,000 square meter space, the show included more than 3,700 exhibitors from Sweden, Finland, Norway, Denmark, and Russia.
-Visitors were shown an astounding variety of innovations:
+The show showcased an astonishing variety of innovations:

 • The 100-meter-tall Industrial Hall, featuring four minarets and its recognizable cupola